By Lori, Writer and Editor (and wearer of many other hats) for Upward Spiral and the Atlantic Institute of Aromatherapy.

 So, I got myself a couple ounces of dried Passion Flower and mixed it with dried Chamomile, which is a known sedative.
 Chamomile has a sweet flavor, and this balances out the bitterness of Passion Flower very well.

 I started making a nighttime tea using 1 part Passion Flower and 2 parts Chamomile.
 I did this about an hour before bed, and my sleep drastically improved.

 What helped me even more was creating a bedtime ritual with the tea, which I was inspired to do while I was editing the manual for the Atlantic Institute of Aromatherapy’s Foundations in Aromatherapy course.
 Now, about two hours before bed, I run a bath with Epsom salts, and I diffuse Lavender essential oil in my bathroom.
 After my bath, I make my tea and try as hard as I can not to engage with screens (my phone, computer, or television).
 Instead, I read or journal while drinking this magical sleep tea.
 It doesn’t take long before I’m yawning and my eyelids feel heavy.

 I cannot emphasize enough how much these herbs have helped me.
 Sleep is so important for the health of our bodies, minds, and spirits.
 I am incredibly grateful to finally be sleeping well again most nights.
 If you’re experiencing anything like what I used to experience, I highly recommend trying Passion Flower.

 We carry both Passion Flower and Chamomile at the Upward Spiral Store.
-Everyone who walks in with sleep issues hears about my love of Passion Flower & Chamomile tea—even people without sleep issues.
+Everyone who walks in with sleep issues hears about my love of Passion Flower and Chamomile tea—even people without sleep issues.
 It’s been life-changing for me.
-If you’re struggling to getting enough sleep at night, it’s definitely worth a try!
+If you’re struggling to get enough sleep at night, it’s definitely worth a try!